-So reread the sections, thinking about examples and concepts, look over the exercises, trying to solve them without looking at your notes, practice some congruence computations to brush up on your arithmetic skills, and carefully ponder the third exam prep handout.
+In summary, reread the sections, thinking about examples and concepts, look over the exercises, trying to solve them anew without looking at your notes, practice some congruence computations to brush up on your arithmetic skills, and carefully ponder the third exam prep handout.
 Bring any questions you have to class on the day of the review or stop by office hours any day before the exam.

-1. We have a test covering Chapter 3 and the first two sections of Chapter 4.
+1. We have a test covering Sections 1-7 of Chapter 3 and Sections 1-4.6 of Chapter 4.

-for Monday, May 4
+for Monday, May 2